 ---|---|---|---|---|

-Advertising & virality | Viral campaigns, low CPM | Precise targeting, diversified formats | Short content life | Costly entry, complex SEO training |
+Advertising & Virality | Viral campaigns, low CPM | Precise targeting, diverse formats | Brief content life | Expensive entry, complex SEO learning |

-Commitment | Fun, fast interaction | Long-term loyalty | Volatile audience | Slower growth |
+Commitment | Fun interaction, speed | Long-term loyalty | Volatile audience | Slower growth |

-Creativity | Powerful native tools | Advanced professional formats | Limited by the short format | Technical requirements |
+Creativity | Powerful native tools | Advanced Pro Formats | Limited by the short format | Technical requirements |

 - product or service type (lifestyle, B2B, expert, entertainment),

-- resources allocated to creation and promotion,
+- the resources allocated to creation and promotion,

 - and the ability to engage or retain a defined audience.

-Example of a sector strategy: online casinos
+Example of sector strategy: the case of online casinos

-- Advertising opportunities on TikTok :
+- Advertising Opportunities on TikTok :

 - In-feed advertising — ads integrated into the feed